junxit/us-congress-bills-110/metadata.md

 - 2007-10-26 — Motion to proceed to consideration of measure in Senate. (consideration: CR S13492)
 - 2007-10-26 — Motion to proceed to consideration of measure withdrawn in Senate.
 - 2007-10-26 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 450.
+- 2007-10-31 — Cloture on the motion to proceed to the measure invoked in Senate by Yea-Nay Vote.
+62 - 33.
+Record Vote Number: 401. (consideration: CR S13610; text: CR S13610)
+- 2007-10-31 — Motion to proceed to measure considered in Senate. (consideration: CR S13598-13611)
+- 2007-10-31 — Senate amendment submitted
+- 2007-10-31 — Senate amendment submitted
+- 2007-10-31 — Senate amendment submitted
+- 2007-10-31 — Senate amendment submitted
+- 2007-10-31 — Senate amendment submitted
+- 2007-10-31 — Senate amendment submitted
+- 2007-11-01 — Cleared for White House.
+- 2007-11-01 — Cloture motion on the bill presented in Senate. (consideration: CR S13675)
+- 2007-11-01 — Cloture on the bill invoked in Senate by Yea-Nay Vote.
+65 - 30.
+Record Vote Number: 402. (consideration: CR S13675-13676; text: CR S13675)
+- 2007-11-01 — Measure laid before Senate by motion.
+- 2007-11-01 — Message on Senate action sent to the House.
+- 2007-11-01 — Motion to proceed to consideration of measure agreed to in Senate. (consideration: CR S13657; text: CR S13657)
+- 2007-11-01 — Motion to proceed to measure considered in Senate. (consideration: CR S13657-13676)
+- 2007-11-01 — Passed Senate without amendment by Yea-Nay Vote.
+64 - 30.
+Record Vote Number: 403.
+- 2007-11-01 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+64 - 30.
+Record Vote Number: 403.
+- 2007-11-01 — Senate amendment submitted
+- 2007-11-01 — Senate amendment submitted
+- 2007-11-14 — Referred to the Subcommittee on Health, Employment, Labor, and Pensions.
+- 2007-11-30 — Presented to President.
+- 2007-11-30 — Presented to President.
+- 2007-12-12 — DEBATE - The House proceeded with one hour of debate on the motion to postpone consideration of the President's veto message to accompany H.R.
+3963.
+- 2007-12-12 — Mr. Hoyer moved to postpone consideration of the veto message until Jan.
+23, 2008. (consideration: CR H15382-15391)
+- 2007-12-12 — On motion to postpone consideration of the veto message Agreed to by the Yeas and Nays: 211 - 180 (Roll no. 1154).
+- 2007-12-12 — The Chair laid before the House the veto message from the President.
+- 2007-12-12 — The previous question on the motion to postpone consideration of the veto message was ordered without objection. (consideration: CR H15391)
+- 2007-12-12 — Vetoed by President.
+- 2007-12-12 — Vetoed by President.
+- 2008-01-23 — DEBATE - The House proceeded with one hour of debate on the question of passage of H.R.
+3963, the objections of the President to the contrary, notwithstanding.
+- 2008-01-23 — Failed of passage in House over veto: On passage, the objections of the President to the contrary notwithstanding Failed by the Yeas and Nays: (2/3 required): 260 - 152 (Roll no. 22).(consideration: CR H407)
+- 2008-01-23 — In House, veto referred to the Committees on Energy and Commerce and Ways and Means
+- 2008-01-23 — Motion to refer the bill and accompanying veto message to the Committees on Energy and Commerce and Ways and Means.
+Agreed to without objection.
+- 2008-01-23 — On ordering the previous question Agreed to by the Yeas and Nays: 217 - 195 (Roll no. 21). (consideration: CR H406-407)
+- 2008-01-23 — On passage, the objections of the President to the contrary notwithstanding Failed by the Yeas and Nays: (2/3 required): 260 - 152 (Roll no. 22). (consideration: CR H407)
+- 2008-01-23 — The Chair laid before the House the veto message from the President. (consideration: CR H395-407)